bendera/cors-presentation/README.md

 is echoing the content of the `origin` header in the ACAO.
 However, with this, the malicious `freeiphone.test` site can access the protected content[^1].

+### examples/cors-api

+Echoing only the whitelisted origins in the `api.netbank.test` ACAO, however the browser doesn't keep the session.
+The reason is that, the `credentials` parameter is not set in the `fetch` request.

+### examples/preflight-request

+The `fetch` API called with the `credentials` parameter.
+The browser automatically sends an `OPTIONS` request to the server to ask the server capabilities, before the `POST` request.

 [^1]: You have to disable blocking of the third-party cookies in Firefox.
 [Screenshot](ff.png)